Tessil/tessil.github.io/_posts/2016-08-29-benchmark-hopscotch-map.md

 In conclusion, if the drawbacks of hopscotch_map are not a problem for you, it may be a good alternative to other hash maps if the key used by the map doesn't use pointers to other parts of the memory to check its equality with another key.

-It offers comparable performances to dense_hash_map in these cases but without the need to reserve some values of the key to mark the key a deleted or empty.
+It offers comparable performances to dense_hash_map in these cases but without the need to reserve some values of the key to mark the key as deleted or empty.